5 Takeaways From The Last Democratic Debate Before The New Hampshire Primary

 3. If the black vote is up for grabs, where does it go?

-The risk for Biden is South Carolina — where 60%-plus of Democratic voters are black — is still more than three weeks away.
+The risk for Biden is that South Carolina — where 60%-plus of Democratic voters are black — is still more than three weeks away.
 And wealthy venture capitalist Tom Steyer is making hard pitch for them.

-He pushed Biden Friday night on comments made by a state senator in South Carolina, who's a friend and backer of Biden's, who accused the head of the state Legislative Black Caucus of being essentially bought by Steyer.
+He pushed Biden on Friday night on comments made by a state senator in South Carolina, who's a friend and backer of Biden's, who accused the head of the state Legislative Black Caucus of being essentially bought by Steyer.

 Elections